fjod/Reinforced-wiki/Code/Services.md

 # Defining service

-As you have noticed, services are classes that inherit `TectureService<>` class.
+As you might have noticed, services are classes that inherit `TectureService<>` class.
 There are several noticable things in Tecture service:

 - **Private constructor**.
 It is mandatory.
 Without it you will get runtime exception.
 Tecture ensures its services not to be instantiated via `new` or any other method. **Warning!** This mechanism may change soon in favor of using internal-only created class;
 - **Type parameters**.
 Service may contain *up to 8* type parameters.
 It is presumed that you pass there types of your entities.
 It is needed to explicitly declare what entities are being *changed* by this service.
 E.g. method `.Add` of ORM feature will not allow you to create entities that are not listed in service's type parameters list.